 Step 1: Get some baseline data with Google Analytics

 Our first step is to understand how your website is performing right now.
 This will give us some baseline information that you can come back and review again later to check on how things have improved.

 If you already have Google Analytics set up, great!
-If not, here are some resources to help get you started:
+If not, check out the official Google Analytics documentation.

-In this example, you’ll see a very slight upward trend week to week in organic search traffic, which is just fine.
+In this example, you’ll see a slow upward trend in organic search traffic, which is just fine.

 It’s important to explore your website’s Google Analytics reports and understand what your current, typical traffic mix looks like.
 You might want to explore:

 - Are there normal seasonal trends in traffic?

 - Are some traffic channels growing or declining?
 If so, can we identify changes in our marketing behavior that could have caused those changes?

 - Which pages are the most popular on the website?
 (Check out the Behavior > Site Content reports for these insights).